check-spelling-sandbox/materialize/doc/developer/design/20230921_distributed_ts_oracle.md

 1. old leader reserves timestamps up until t1
 2. a new leader (new `environmentd` process) starts up
 3. it reserves a new range of timestamps up until t2
-4. a write happens at a timestamp higher than t1
+4. a write happens at a timestamp greater than t1
 5. the old leader could accidentally serve a read at a timestamp lower than t1 -> a linearization anomaly